Mendham Mill History

 After milling ceased in 1932 the property was purchased for £1600 by Grace Philcox who spent £20,000 converting the main ‘factory’ part of the mill into a home.
 At a time when the average house price was £545 this was an enormous sum and the extravagance scandalized locals.
 The work was of excellent quality and has stood the test of time.
 She created further scandal some years later by running off with her chauffeur!

 By 2006 the future of Mendham Mill was in doubt after it was acquired, along with its outbuildings and land, by a property development company.
 It might have been spilt up into a number of apartments with part of the land used for new housing.
-Instead, we bought the entire property in 2008 turning it back into a home while also creating four luxurious holiday cottages which make the most of this exceptional setting.
+Instead, we bought the entire property in 2008 turning it back into a home while also creating five luxurious holiday cottages which make the most of this exceptional setting.
 We love this property and enjoy sharing this magical estate with our visitors.

 Sir Alfred Munnings and Mendham Mill